Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 > [!primary]
 >
-> An information message informs you that your website will be installed on an environment using a stable PHP version (PHP 8.4 in our example) and the latest version of WordPress, ensuring migration to an up-to-date, stable, and secure environment.
+> An information message informs you that your website will be installed on an environment using a stable PHP version (PHP 8.4 in our example) and the latest version of WordPress.

 Fill in the form fields: